Undergraduate Module Descriptor

 This module descriptor refers to the 2022/3 academic year.

 Please note that this module is only delivered on the Penryn Campus.

 |Term(s) and duration|

-This module will run during term 1 (12 weeks)
+This module ran during term 1 (12 weeks)

 |Available via distance learning|

 Corporate Law (or ‘Company Law’) is a subject of great practical and theoretical importance, interlinking closely with the commercial, finance and policy sectors, as well as playing an essential function in wider society.
 Indeed, companies are an essential and indispensable force within the global economy, being responsible for many of the goods, services, projects and jobs occurring around us every day and being the principal medium for the flow of capital and finance globally.
 This module leads students through the breadth and depth of UK corporate law, exploring the core legal rules and systems which regulate companies’ interaction with society and its stakeholders (such as by the Companies Act 2006).
 It covers issues such as the laws regulating the internal relations and power dynamics between stakeholders within a company, such as the legal relations between directors, shareholders, agents and employees inside a company; as well as the law governing the external activities of a company, such as its legal responsibilities and liabilities as a legal person and the liabilities of its agents to wider stakeholders in society.

 Going further than a traditional Company Law module in a number of ways, this course provides students with a more critical and theoretical grounding in the notion of corporate personhood and in the growing theories and principles which address the optimum strategic design of companies and their effective integration with broader societal objectives.